Digital Media and Communications Strategy

 Most recently, Susan was the Chief Digital Officer of The Franklin Institute, where she conceived and developed a comprehensive digital strategy for the 8th largest science museum in the country.
-This strategy included website, social media, mobile app, virtual reality (VR), augmented reality (AR), and artificial intelligence applications and focused on the creation of science content for a global adult audience to support the educational mission of the museum and transform them into a digital leader among visitors, the community, and cultural institutions.
+This strategy included website, social media, mobile app, virtual reality (VR), augmented reality (AR), and artificial intelligence applications and focused on the creation of science content for a global audience to support the educational mission of the museum and transform them into a digital leader among visitors, the community, and cultural institutions.

 Prior to joining National Geographic, Susan held various content positions over nine years at AOL.
 As the Director of Programming and Content Production, she was responsible for revamping AOL Time Warner’s approach to celebrity content online, with a special focus on live event production.
 Susan used creative methods to build consumer engagement around high profile events in the news and entertainment space including the use of multi camera angle live video, interactives, polls, and chat for events including the 2000 and 2004 elections, Space Shuttle Return to Flight, XPRIZE, and Oscar and Golden Globe Award coverage.
 She was one of AOL’s lead producers for Live 8 in 2005, the first digital experience to receive an Emmy Award and set the world record for concurrent online live event attendees.
-She produced the first inter-species chat with Koko the gorilla, first chat with the International Space Station, first online events with reporters in combat zones, and the Dalai Lama’s first webcam event in 1999.
+She produced the first inter-species chat with Koko the gorilla, first online chat with the International Space Station, first online events with reporters in combat zones, and the Dalai Lama’s first webcam event in 1999.

 Currently one of the organizing leads for the Online News Association in Philadelphia, she has participated on numerous panels and advisory boards and was an Innovator in Residence at University of Nebraska, Lincoln lecturing on tactics for maximizing consumer engagement to create meaningful digital experiences.
-Her primary focus as a speaker is how to ignite and lead innovation in legacy organizations.